 - The absorbed drug is transported to the liver via the portal vein.

 - Various enzymes in the liver metabolize the drug, reducing its active concentration before it enters systemic circulation.
-Reduction of bioavailability of the drug occurs.
+The reduction of bioavailability of the drug occurs.

 Examples of Drugs Undergoing First-pass Metabolism